JulienGasparLopes/JavaLogger/README.md

 ## More control

-You can use the full constructor to specify Console & File log level and the log File path
+You can use the full constructor to specify Console & File log level and the log File path You can use the log level `Logger.SILENT` to prevent Console or File outputs
 ```java
 Logger logger = new Logger(Logger.WARN, Logger.ERROR, "myLogFile.log");//WARN, ERROR and FATAL on Console, ERROR and FATAL on File
 ```